jja08111/GeminiAndroid/README.md

 - [ ] Improving reusability and scalability by using modularization
 - [ ] Supporting the wearable OS
 - [ ] Supporting talk to chat
+- [ ] Adapting to diverse display sizes, including tablets and foldable devices.